ibm-cloud-docs/vmwaresolutions/vmonic/faq.md

 All instance types provide deployment choices for VMware® virtual environments.
 However, the difference is the extent of customizability and automation.

 * When you order a VMware vCenter Server® instance, you deploy a VMware® virtual environment with customized compute, storage, and network resources.
 For more information about the deployed components, see [Technical specifications for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_vcenterserveroverview#vc_vcenterserveroverview-specs).
-* When you order a VMware vSphere® cluster, you obtain the maximum of flexibility to design and build your hosted VMware environment while you incorporate VMware-compatible hardware.
-However, {{site.data.keyword.cloud_notm}} does not automate the installation, configuration, and bring-up of the optional VMware components for the VMware vSphere® cluster.
+* When you order a VMware vSphere® instance, you obtain the maximum of flexibility to design and build your hosted VMware environment while you incorporate VMware-compatible hardware.
+However, {{site.data.keyword.cloud_notm}} does not automate the installation, configuration, and bring-up of the optional VMware components for the VMware vSphere instance.
-* The functions that are supported by vCenter Server instances and vSphere clusters are different.
+* The functions that are supported by vCenter Server instances and VMware vSphere instances are different.
 For more information, see [Offering comparison chart](/docs/vmwaresolutions?topic=vmwaresolutions-inst_comp_chart).

 ## What is included in a vCenter Server instance?
 {: #faq-vcs}